 How Ambien Was Changed by the FDA in 2013

 Because of concerns that Ambien and similar sleeping medications posed a threat to users in next morning, the FDA intervened.
 Specifically, the FDA is concerned that the medication remains in a person’s system and increases the risk of car accident injuries the next morning.

 Accordingly, the FDA required the manufacturers of Ambien and similar drugs to lower the dosages to try and prevent morning accident injuries.
 The FDA is requiring that the dosages for women be cut in half since the drug seems to remain in women’s systems longer and is suggesting that the dosages for men be similarly cut.
 In addition, the FDA warned patients that they should not drive or engage in activities that require complete mental alertness the day after taking Ambien.

 What This May Mean for You

-If you have been injured in a recent Virginia auto accident then it is important to find out about your rights and to protect your potential recovery.
+If you have been injured in a recent Virginia auto accident caused by a drowsy or distracted driver, then it is important to find out about your rights and to protect your potential recovery.
 Please contact an experienced Culpeper car accident lawyer today at 540-825-6046 or 800-741-1012 for more information.